StefMcCuistion/Dress-Up-Game/GDD.md

 ## Start screen (a.k.a Main Menu)
 This is the screen that will display after the splash screen has passed.
 It will feature pretty background art, a title, and a menu.
 Gentle background music will be playing, which will persist between screens.

 The UI will be aesthetically appealing and match the tone of the game, including a custom mouse cursor.
 The menu options will be 'START', 'OPTIONS', and 'QUIT'.
 The options can be navigated by mouse, by WASD keys, or by arrow keys.
 The selected button (or the button being hovered over if the mouse is in use) will be visually different by becoming larger and highlighted.
-There will be sound effects for changing the selected button and using/activating that button.
+There will be sound effects for changing the selected button and confirming your selection.

 Selecting a button will fade to black and then fade into that screen.